mayisatasnim/GuessTheFlag/README.md

 # GuessTheFlag
-This a single-player, multiple choice quiz game I created for my intro CS class.

 How to play:

 Command line argument: There is one command line argument (numQuestions) which represents how many questions the game will have.
 This command line argument has to be positive and between 1 and 210 (the number of flags that will be available in the game).